 For me, it all started when we got a Commodore 64 at home because we used that at school.
-I played a lot of games on it and started my course in Basic on that when I was 10 years old.
-There was training that you could do which was done by an institute nearby, I think it was 7 afternoons of learning and an exam which I passed without any problem 🙂
+I played many games on it and started my course in Basic on that when I was 10 years old.
+There was training that you could do, which was done by an institute nearby, and I think it was 7 afternoons of learning and an exam which I passed without any problem 🙂

 Primary school and computers

-At my primary school, we had a room with computers, Commodore 64 but also a laptop model computer which had the size of a large suitcase and was about 10Kg 🙂 My task was always to turn on those computers and load them with software for the other kids, geography or calculation programs mostly.
+At my primary school, we had a room with computers, Commodore 64 but also a laptop model computer which had the size of a large suitcase and was about 10Kg 🙂 My task was to turn on those computers and load them with software for the other kids, mostly geography or calculation programs.

-We didn’t have that many computers at my intermediate school, there was a computer club there but I wasn’t a member of that because at that time it looked very nerdy 😉 But I knew I wanted to do some kind of IT education in the future, there was a new class for the secondary school called ‘Technische Informatica’ and I wanted to do that.
+We didn’t have that many computers at my intermediate school, there was a computer club there, but I wasn’t a member of that because, at that time, it looked very nerdy 😉 But I knew I wanted to do some IT education in the future.
+There was a new class for the secondary school called ‘Technische Informatica,’ and I wanted to do that.

-And so I started that new class and… I hated it, it was some IT stuff (Programming things in Turbo Pascal 6) but also I had to solder things to a PCB which I didn’t like.
-I wasn’t good at math also and so halfway through the first year I switched to another school and I completed that one year later.
-(Medewerker Beheer Informatie Systemen, Information Systems management employee roughly translated) Because I switched halfway, I had a half year left until I could do a new education and I started working to pass the time…
+And so I started that new class and… I hated it, it was some IT stuff (Programming things in Turbo Pascal 6), but also I had to solder things to a PCB, which I didn’t like.
+I wasn’t good at math also, so halfway through the first year, I switched to another school and completed that one year later.
+(Medewerker Beheer Informatie Systemen, Information Systems management employee roughly translated) Because I switched halfway, I had a half year left until I could do a new education, and I started working to pass the time…

-I started working for a Dutch insurance company in 1996, Groene Land Verzekeringen, part of Achmea) and… Well, you start earning a lot of money and I could move away from your parent’s home and live together with my girlfriend… Then you don’t think about going back to school 🙂 From there I switched to the central IT Department of Achmea and worked there for about 10 years in different apartments (Servicedesk, Workspace, and Technical Engineer/Security) Learned a lot, did Microsoft Certifications and big projects (Creating the new server infrastructure for Achmea based on Windows 2003 and VMware/HP for example).
-This is where I started scripting, did a lot of CMD scripts there for deployments, etc.
+I started working for a Dutch insurance company in 1996, Groene Land Verzekeringen, part of Achmea) and… Well, you start earning a lot of money, and I could move away from your parent’s home and live with my girlfriend… Then you don’t think about going back to school 🙂 From there, I switched to the central IT Department of Achmea and worked for about 10 years in different apartments (Servicedesk, Workspace, and Technical Engineer/Security).
+I Learned a lot, did Microsoft Certifications, and did big projects (Creating the new server infrastructure for Achmea based on Windows 2003 and VMware/HP, for example).
+This is where I started scripting, did many CMD scripts there for deployments, etc.

 Switching to being a Consultant

-After that, I had a few jobs, mostly 5 years each in which I started using PowerShell and fell in love with that 🙂 After that, I got my first consultancy role at ViaData and did a lot of migration projects there, and started using Endpoint Manager for the first time.
-I learned a lot there about being a consultant and not an Engineer for your own company.
-But I wanted bigger customers and so I switched to my current employer NEXXT.
-I’m a Cloud Consultant now and work on almost everything with the word Microsoft in it 😉 My focus now is primarily on Endpoint Manager, Exchange Online and I’m responsible for our Workplace vision.
-And I like learning people how to use PowerShell and already did one session about that for my colleagues which they liked a lot 🙂
+After that, I had a few jobs, mostly 5 years each, in which I started using PowerShell and fell in love with that 🙂 After that, I got my first consultancy role at ViaData, did many migration projects there, and started using Endpoint Manager for the first time.
+I learned a lot about being a consultant and not an Engineer for your company.
+But I wanted bigger customers, so I switched to my current employer, NEXXT.
+I’m a Cloud Consultant now and work on almost everything with the word Microsoft in it 😉 I focus primarily on Endpoint Manager, Exchange Online, and I’m responsible for our Workplace vision.
+And I like learning people how to use PowerShell and already did one session about that for my colleagues, which they liked a lot 🙂